Pop Music Theory

 chords).
 These lessons use the language of pop music.

-lessons which explain things a step at a time, with practice games
+lessons which explain things a step at a time, with online practice

 So, get started with